 Methodology

-We relied heavily on our most seasoned frontline store staff for this group of staff picks.
+We relied heavily on the most seasoned frontline REI store staff for the recommendations in this staff picks guide.
 These folks have seen a lot of innovation in stoves over the years and are good at discerning gimmicky contenders from solid performers.
-Because we're a co-op, we also turned to our customer contributors (reviewers), who also had a substantial say in these picks.
+We also turned to our customer reviewers, who also had a substantial say in these picks.